 - Does your password include personal information that would be easy for someone to guess?
-This might include your spouse’s or significant other’s name, names or ages of your children, names of pets, your hometown, the type of car you drive or your mother’s maiden name.
+This might include your spouse’s or significant other’s name, the names or ages of your children, the names of pets, your hometown, the type of car you drive, or your mother’s maiden name.

 - Does your password include sequential numbers or letters?
 (1234567, abcdefg, 1111111, zyxwvu, etc.)